 Chances are someone else has run into the similar issues with NGS analysis.
 Try browsing or posting on the seqanswers forum.

 Cold Spring Harbor Laboratory is an NCI-designated Cancer Center.
 As a basic research institution, CSHL does not treat patients.
 Information about individual cancers is available at the NCI CancerNet.
-Questions about CSHL’s cancer research program should be directed to our Public Affairs Department.
+Questions about CSHL’s cancer research program should be directed to our Communications Department.